tarikcosovic/GitHero/Commands.md

 cat file.format : Prints the file content start filename : Opens the specified file with its' default editor ls -al : Lists all the files in the current directory even hidden formats

+*These are some of the command extensions
+- bla bla
+- hu ha